wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 and you can use this efi boot both catalina and bigsur now.it is steadily and worked well.

 - 20200806:
-Upgrade OpenCore to official 0.6.0
+Upgraded OpenCore to official 0.6.0

 - 20200802: